jrnd-io/jr/Readme.md

 ### Other options for templates

-If you want to use your own template, you have several options:
+If you want to use your own template, you can:

 - put it in the default directory
-- put it in another directory and use the `--templateDir` flag
-- embed it directly in the command using the `--template` flag
+- embed it directly in the command using the `--embedded` flag

 For a quick and dirty test, the best option is to embed directly a template in the command: